Game Design Challenge

 • Design game objectives, obstacles, and rewards

-• Create a complete game concept including visuals and a gameplay description
+• Create a game concept including visuals and a gameplay description

 • Complete a Game Design Challenge slide deck documenting their process